claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Thinker
   - bio: >-
-      Recognized as one of the 50 leading business thinkers in the world by Thinkers50.
-Whitney Johnson is an expert on disruptive innovation and personal disruption; specifically, a framework which she codified in the critically-acclaimed book Disrupt Yourself: Putting the Power of Disruptive Innovation to Work and builds upon in Build an A Team.
+      Recognized as one of the 50 leading business thinkers in the world by Thinkers50, and a Top Influencer on Linkedin, Whitney Johnson is an expert on disruptive innovation and personal disruption; specifically, a framework which she codified in the critically-acclaimed book Disrupt
+      Yourself: Putting the Power of Disruptive Innovation to Work and builds upon in Build an A Team.
 She developed her proprietary framework and diagnostics after having co-founded the Disruptive Innovation Fund with Harvard Business School’s Clayton Christensen.
 This framework is complemented by a deep understanding of how executives, teams, and organizations create and destroy value, having spent nearly a decade as an Institutional Investor-ranked equity analyst on Wall Street.
 Whitney works with organizations of all sizes to optimize their human capital; helping them understand and utilize the Learning Curve, offering insight into how leaders must work together to leverage the talent and leadership of their company.

-      ## Professional / Coaching Experience:
+      ### Professional / Coaching Experience:

       * Thinkers 50, Leading Business Thinker Globally